Paper, Cardboard & Such

 - NO juice pouches

-Accepted curbside or at any Emmet County Drop-off Recycling Site In the Paper, Boxes and Bags bin
+Accepted curbside or at any Emmet County Drop-off Recycling Site In the CONTAINERS bins.
+Yes, the Containers bins.
+Why?

 Please rinse them out.
 That’s it.